nmshd/documentation/_docs_explore/42-transport-layer.md

 ### Token References

 The token id and the generated secret key are then the only two properties which need to be submitted to another user.
 Both properties are usually encoded into a base64url-encoded format which is called token reference.
-This token reference is usually transfered to another user in the shape of a link or a QR code.
+This token reference is usually transferred to another user in the shape of a link or a QR code.

 ### Token Structure